Please note: These images are NSFW!

 Have you heard of ‘photographer funk?’
 Perhaps you haven’t, because I kind of made it up just now, LOL.
 As a photographer, I can sometimes fall into a creative funk, where I feel like all my shots look the same, and I struggle to find new and creative ways to capture my clients in the same space (my studio).
 And when I find myself in that place, photographer funk, I’ve found the best thing to do is shake shit up and go and shoot in a different place and in a different way.

 But I digress… Back to February!
 I traveled out to Vegas with my fellow photographer friend Trevor, and we stopped in at Nelson Ghost Town, which is about a 45 minute drive from the Strip, downtown Las Vegas.
 What looks like a pile of old buildings and vehicles is a photographer’s dream come true!
 And it was exactly what I needed; a unique place unlike any other for some new and creative shooting options.
-Read on to see some more images from our time there, plus some behind the scenes images at the end of the post.
+Read on to see some more images from our time there!

 Shooting in the relentless desert sun is no joke, and it definitely pushed me out of my comfort zone.
 Despite the harsh sun, it was actually pretty chilly, and that’s saying something coming from a Canuk.
 Staying warm was a real challenge for Annalisa.
 She flew in from California, and as you may have noticed ;), she wasn’t wearing much…so it felt extra cold to her!